tongueroo/aws-rds/README.md

 # AWS RDS Tool

-Simple tool to create AWS RDS db instances with some pre-configured settings.
-The pre-configured settings are stored in profile files in the profiles folder of the current directory.
+Simple tool to create AWS RDS db instances consistently with pre-configured settings.
+The pre-configured settings are stored in files in the profiles folder of the current directory.

 For example, say you have: